fishfolk/jumpy/assets/levels/README.md

 	modified:   assets/levels/levels.toml
 ```

-Looks good enough, than to actually make a PR:
+Looks good enough, then to actually make a PR:

 Create a named branch
 ```bash